 This event will include a presentation from Canada Goose specialist Christ Sharp, Canadian Wildlife Service, followed by panel and audience discussion.
 Let’s determine how we can balance respect for wildlife with people’s desire to enjoy our river lands and the costs of achieving this to build social consensus moving forward.

 Join Musagetes and artist Leslie McCue for a river & water inspired artist talk and intergenerational art making workshop

 Leslie McCue is Mississauga, Ojibway from Curve Lake First Nation, currently living and working in Toronto.
 Leslie is an arts administrator, artist, performer, and educator who over the years has fought for Indigenous rights by breaking stereotypes and raising cultural awareness.
 Her work is driven by her past, her passion to educate and the motivation to empower others.
 A true artist, McCue has been working through various mediums to convey her message such as, traditional dance, performance, film and video production, sound art, theatre, design, mixed media, and arts administration.

-*Note: Space for this event is limited, so online regiistration is required
+*Note: Space for this event is very limited, so online registration is required

 Host Organization: Musagetes Guelph